ParallelSSH/parallel-ssh/doc/advanced.rst

 .. note::

-   Proxy host cannot be provided via per-host configuration at this time.
+   Proxy host configuration is per `ParallelSSHClient` and cannot be provided via per-host configuration.
+   Multiple clients can be used to make use of multiple proxy hosts.

 Per-Host Command substitution
 ******************************